bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 ### Escape sequences

-At first glance, that it was impossible to write a character that represents single quote or composed character that containing double quote.
+At first glance, it was impossible to write a character representing a single quote or a composed character containing a double quote.
 But that's not true.
 We can use _escape sequences_ (special marking for some symbols) in a chain of letters and composed characters.

-Escape sequence looks like sign `\`, followed by one or more other signs.
-All of them make up one character (if it is written into single quotes), or one of characters in compound symbol.
+Escape sequence looks like characters `\`, followed by one or more other signs.
+All of them make up a single character (if it is written in single quotes), or one of the characters in a  compound symbol.
 In Refal-5λ following escape sequence are
 permissible:
 * `\'` — single quote, `'`,
 * `\"` — double quotation mark, `"`,